Loading...

 A Mix of Duke Credit and Transfer Credit

-Some Duke-In semester programs are designed with a hybrid credit structure.
-This means you will enroll in a mix of Duke courses and courses offered at foreign universities, and, as a result, you will earn a mix of Duke credit and transfer credit on the same program.
+Some Duke-Administered semester programs are designed with a hybrid credit structure.
+This means you will enroll in a mix of Duke courses and courses offered at a local university, and, as a result, you will earn a mix of Duke credit and transfer credit on the same program.

 See sections above for the differences between Duke credit and transfer credit.